Updated: Aug 31

 20g of SACO Hibiscus Flower

 Sugar (or favourite sweetener)

-Add 20g hibiscus petals, 3-4 mint and 1 star anise (optional) in a pot of 800ml water and bring to the boil for 15 minutes.
+Add 20g hibiscus petals, 3-4 mint, and 1 star anise (optional) in a pot of 800ml water and bring to a boil for 15 minutes.

 Adjust sweetness with sugar (or your favourite sweetener).
 Check if it is sweet enough.
 If it is too tangy, adjust accordingly.

 Pour in a jug and refrigerate overnight or for at least 3 hours.

 EASY TIP: if you don't have much time and want to keep things simple, you can use concentrated fruit juices or cold-pressed juices available in your local supermarket instead.